google-deepmind/icml2024-roundtrip-correctness/README.md

 Next compute the semantic equivalence of the backward samples by using unit test as a similarity function.
+This should take about 5-10 minutes.

 ```bash
 python roundtrip_correctness/synthesis_rtc/eval_humaneval.py \